BlueVertigo/indigoskylineneo/README.md

-THE SPACE PIRATE
+THE SPACE PIRATE NEO
 =

-Greeting!
-This is the development stuff for the Space Pirate.
+Development for the Zandronum port of TSP, titled "The Space Pirate Neo".
 Spoilers await within!